HenningWoydt/SubModST/README.md

 ## Data

-The folder `utility` contains scripts to generate test data and download most of the benchmark data.
+The folder `data` contains scripts to generate test data and download most of the benchmark data.

 #### Graph